 - 70 g mixed berries (fresh or frozen - blackcurrants, blueberries or redcurrants work well)

 - 50 g seeds (I used a mixture of linseeds, pumpkin and sunflower seeds)

 - 3 tablespoon plant milk (oat, soya or nut)

 - Preheat the oven to 180C / 350F / Gas Mark 4.

 - Line a 20cm x 20cm baking tin (or approximately similar size) with greaseproof paper or baking parchment, and spread the mixture evenly over the bottom of the tin.
-Bake for 8 minutes, then remove from the oven and set aside.
+Bake for 10-12 minutes, then remove from the oven and set aside.

 - Return to the oven for a further 12-15 minutes until starting to turn golden brown.

 - Remove from the oven and leave in the tin to cool.
 Then slice into individual bites or bars and enjoy!

 For more energy bar ideas, check out these recipes from blogger friends: